wardi/jsonsquared/README.md

 Create lists by adding brackets (`[]`) to a column heading.

-Lists contents continue to from one row to the next, as long as those rows aren't part of a new object.
+List contents continue to from one row to the next, as long as those rows aren't part of a new object.
 In this example only a value in the "name" column would start a new object: